 Studying A-Level Biology develops valuable skills that are applicable to medicine.
 These include analytical thinking, problem-solving, and scientific research skills.

-5. Preparation for Medical Curriculum
+5. Preparation For Medical Curriculum

 The content of A-Level Biology often mirrors topics covered in the early years of medical school.
 Having a background in biology can ease the transition into medical studies, as you’ll already be familiar with key concepts.